STRAIGHT RYE WHISKEY

 The spirit of the event is that you cook and prepare what you can carry in your Land Rover.
 We don’t want to kill creativity or fun by creating a huge list of rules.
 At the same time, we don’t want cheating or shortcutting of the cooking process.

-No pre-prepared food (example – meat marinated at home, or purchased, pre-chopped ingredients, anything made for the event at home or store bought and brought to the event).
+No pre-prepared food (for example – meat marinated at home, or purchased, pre-chopped ingredients, anything made for the event at home or store-bought and brought to the event).

 Support vehicles are not allowed to carry extra supplies, cookware, grills, etc.